December 2, 2007

 • 1/2 tsp. salt

-• 1/2 cup strawberry jam (or any kind you like) OR candied cherries, quartered.
+• 1/2 cup strawberry jam (or any kind you like) OR candied cherries, quartered, or baking gumdrops, chopped OR chopped nuts OR chocolate chips

 • parchment paper